Vanessa Bayer: Career

 As of 2012, Bayer was collaborating with her brother Jonah on the web series Sound Advice for Above Average, where she stars as Janessa Slater, a media coach who helps famous musicians change their images.
 She was part of the all-Jewish cast of The Second City's stage show Jewsical: The Musical, a musical that presented a comedic take on Jewish life and culture.
 She played Kate Clark in the Chicago-based feature comedy Off the Cuff.
 She performed improvisational comedy at Chicago's ImprovOlympic, where she trained with SNL castmate Paul Brittain, and at the Annoyance Theatre and The Second City.

 Saturday Night Live

 Bayer joined the cast of Saturday Night Live as a featured player on September 25, 2010.
 She was promoted to repertory status for the 2012–2013 seasons.
 In 2014, she was nominated for an American Comedy Award for her work on the show, and in 2017, was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
-She departed SNL on May 20, 2017, after seven years there.
+She departed SNL on May 20, 2017, after seven years.